Skip to main content

 • Create, Schedule, and Delete Flow Runs: Allow users to access the Flow Runs and Scheduled Flow Runs pages to create, schedule, reuse, and delete flow runs.

-• Flow Builder: Allow users to access the Flow Builder page to create, configure, update, edit, clone, and version flows.
+• Flows Builder: Allow users to access the Flow Builder page to create, configure, update, edit, clone, and version flows.

-• Manage Datasets: Allows users to assign datasets to flows.
+• Manage Datasets: Allow users to assign datasets to flows.

 • View Reports: Allow users to view the run reports of a flow run.